mavlink/qgroundcontrol/README.md

 This is not built by default as it is deprecated functionality that will removed in a forthcoming version of QGC.
 You can enable it by specifying the ENABLE_MAVGEN constant as an argument to qmake like `qmake DEFINES=ENABLE_MAVGEN`.

+### Opal-RT's RT-LAB simulator
+Integration with Opal-RT's RT-LAB simulator can be enabled on Windows by installing RT-LAB 7.2.4.
+Thallows vehicles to be simulated in RT-LAB and communicate directly with QGC on the same computer as if the UAS was actually deployed.

+This support is enabled by default once the requisite RT-LAB software is installed.
+Disabling this can be done by defining DISABLE_RTLAB when running qmake.

 ### Speech syntehsis
 QGroundcontrol can notify the controller of information via speech synthesis on the Mac and Linux platforms.
 This requires the `flite` library on Linux while on Mac text-to-speech support is built in starting with OS 10.6+ (Snow Leopard).
 This support is enabled by default on all platforms if the dependencies are met.
 Disabling this functionality can be done by adding the `DISABLE_SPEECH` define when running `qmake` like: `qmake DEFINES=DISABLE_SPEECH`.
 Note that multiple defines can be specified like this: `qmake DEFINES="DISABLE_QUPGRADE DISABLE_SPEECH"`.